That was easy!

 “Yes, I was there but I wasn’t involved with any of those guys” just gave the police half of what they need.

 “I only had two beers, so surely the cop will understand that I’m not really drunk if I tell him that” isn’t in your best interest to say.
-(And don’t call him Shirley.)
+(Unless maybe you actually are talking to Shirley the cop.)

 Remember: the police are trained to get confessions.
 That makes their job so much easier when that happens (and makes my job so much harder).
 Note that I said they are trained to get confessions.
 That’s not the same thing as saying they are trained to get the truth.